Georgia QB Fields says he's transferring to OSU

 Fields is expected to apply to the NCAA for a hardship waiver, which, if granted, would make him eligible to play at Ohio State in 2019.

-Sources told ESPN last month that Fields and his father, Ivant Fields, had multiple meetings with Bulldogs coach Kirby Smart about his future.
+Sources told ESPN last month that Fields and his father, Ivant Fields, had multiple meetings with Smart about his future.

 Fields, from Harrison High School in Kennesaw, Georgia, completed 27 of 39 passes for 328 yards with four touchdowns and no interceptions in 12 games this season.
 He was used sporadically throughout games, with much of his action coming in mop-up duty, and didn't play in the Bulldogs' 28-21 loss to Texas in the Allstate Sugar Bowl on New Year's Day.